-5 Variation Agreement dated 19th September 2017 Through agreement dated 19th September 2017 (Second Variation Agreement in respect of the PPA dated 13th May 2013 and as amended on 31st July 2014), Parties agreed to amend the PPA to address the Transmission Interconnector Delay for the period 15th May 2017 to 31st May 2018.
-The financial impact of the TI delay was addressed through a combination of a lump sum payment and a change in tariff Instrument of Approval issued on 6th September 2017. --- -- -- --
+5 Variation Agreement dated 19th September 2017 Through agreement dated 19th September 2017 (Second Variation Agreement in respect of the PPA dated 13th May 2013 and as amended on 31th July 2014), Parties agreed to amend the PPA to address the Transmission Interconnector Delay for the period 15th May 2017 to 31th May 2018.
+The financial impact of the TI delay was addressed through a combination of a lump sum payment and a Instrument of Approval issued on 6 th September 2017. the TI delay was addressed through a